 What is financial planning?

-Financial planning the process of documenting your current financial situation and setting future monetary goals.
+Financial planning is the process of documenting your current financial situation and setting future monetary goals.
 This process is utilized both by individuals and their families, and executives and their businesses.
 By considering financial assets, equity and liabilities one can get a clearer picture of both micro and macro activities necessary to achieve their goals.

 REMINDER: Plans are not fixed, they are dynamic.
 As you advance in your financial journey, your plan might change according to the new data available.